johnwarden/deliberati/content/post/2021-09-08-distributed-bayesian-reasoning-math.md

 A derivation of the above equation using the [do-calculus](https://plato.stanford.edu/entries/causal-models/do-calculus.html) is provided in the [Appendix](#derivation-1).
 The causal graph follows from the conditional independence assumption that we will discuss in the next section.

-Given this causal graph and our probability data, we've used the do-calculus to **simulate an intervention**: we have estimated the probability that a user **would believe** 𝐴 if they had voted on all claims ($$A$$, $$B$$, and $$G$$) in the argument, even though no single user has actually done so!
+Given this causal graph and our probability data, we've used the do-calculus to **simulate an intervention**: we have estimated the probability that a user **would believe** 𝐴 if they had voted on all claims ($A$, $B$, and $G$) in the argument, even though no single user has actually done so!

 ### Jeffrey's Rule

-Formula \eqref{eq:hypothetical-a} is also Jeffrey's Rule: the general rule for Bayesian belief revision for situations where new information may come with uncertainty, as described in the Stanford [Stanford Encyclopedia of Philosophy article on Bayes Theorem](https://plato.stanford.edu/entries/bayes-theorem/#4):
+Formula $\eqref{eq:hypothetical-a}$ is also Jeffrey's Rule: the general rule for Bayesian belief revision for situations where new information may come with uncertainty, as described in the Stanford [Stanford Encyclopedia of Philosophy article on Bayes Theorem](https://plato.stanford.edu/entries/bayes-theorem/#4):

-> If a person with a prior such that $$ 0 < P(B) < 1 $$ has a learning experience whose sole immediate effect is to change her subjective probability for $$B$$ to $$P_h(B)$$, then her post-learning posterior for any $$A$$ should be [substituting our own terms]:
+> If a person with a prior such that $ 0 < P(B) < 1 $ has a learning experience whose sole immediate effect is to change her subjective probability for $B$ to $P_h(B)$, then her post-learning posterior for any $A$ should be [substituting our own terms]:
 >
 > $$ \begin{aligned}  𝑃ₕ(A)  \cr= &𝑃(A \vert B=1)𝑃ₕ(B=1) \cr + &𝑃(A \vert B=0 )(1 - 𝑃ₕ(B=1)) \end{aligned} $$
 >

-Which is of course again \eqref{eq:hypothetical-a} with the terms of the summation expanded.
+Which is of course again $\eqref{eq:hypothetical-a}$ with the terms of the summation expanded.
 Note the requirements about the "sole immediate effect" requires a conditional independence assumption, discussed in the next section.